All listed programs are FREE and open to the public. Some programs require an RSVP.

 Artist Walk with Malcolm Peacock

-Malcolm Peacock will present a public walk that explores themes of codependency and dependency.
+Malcolm Peacock will present a public walk that explores themes of codependency and interdependency.
 Focusing on a range of lived experiences that took place in Baltimore between the years of 2016-2019, Peacock asks us to consider how our own personal histories and the ways that we regard them, impact the emotional and physical spaces that we occupy in the present.
-Time and route forthcoming.

 Artist walk with ada pinkston

-Ada Pinkston will offer a public walk, the Post-Colonial Historical Monuments Tour and guide participants on a tour of former confederate monuments in Baltimore, culminating in a workshop at the main branch of the Enoch Pratt Library.
-Please meet at the former confederate monument at the corner of Mosher St. and W. Mt.
+Ada Pinkston will offer a public walk, the Post-Colonial Historical Monuments Tour and guide participants on a tour of former confederate monuments in Baltimore.
+Please meet at the former confederate monument in Mt.
+Vernon Park in the 700 block of N. Charles Street.
+We will make our way to the former confederate monument at the corner of Mosher St. and W. Mt.
 Royal Ave.
-The walk will last 60 minutes and the workshop another 60 minutes.
+The walk will last 75-90 minutes.

 Artist walk with Graham Coreil-allen